s3ql/s3ql/rst/authinfo.rst

   Specifies the passphrase to use to decrypt the file system (if it is encrypted).

+Furthermore, command line parameters that are shared between all S3QL commands that work with storage URL may be specified in this file as well by omitting the leading dashes, e.g. the ``--backend-options notls`` parameter may be written into the authinfo file as ``backend-options: notls``.

-When reading the authentication file, S3QL considers every applicable section in order and uses the last value that it found for each entry.
+When reading the authinfo file, S3QL considers every applicable section in order and uses the last value that it found for each entry.
 For example, consider the following authentication file::